LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Methodology

 \subsubsection{Analyzing OpenAI plugins}

 We started by manually analyzing the plugins' manifests and API specifications.
-We reviewed each plugin and examined whether our hypothesized attacks apply to the plugin.
+We listed the functionality offered by the plugin, whether the plugin requires account linking including with other online services, and the data collected by the plugin.
+We then reviewed this information for each plugin and examined whether any of our hypothesized attacks apply to the plugin.
 If we suspected that a plugin might demonstrate the capability of an attack, we installed the plugin on the LLM platform (ChatGPT) and interacted with it to exercise the potentially problematic functionality.
 When we uncovered a new attack possibility or found that a conjectured attack is infeasible, we revised our attack taxonomy accordingly.
 It is important to note that the discovered attack potentials (referred to as \textit{risks}) may not be deliberate attempts by malicious actors but could instead be the results of bugs, poor security and privacy practices, poorly defined interfaces, and/or fundamental inabilities to provide stronger security within the current LLM plugin ecosystem.
 Nonetheless, these practices could result in harm to users.
 Overall, we find numerous plugins that contain or illustrate potential security, privacy, and safety risks.
+Table~\ref{table:plugin-vs-user-taxonomy} summarizes the attack surface between plugins, users, and the LLM platform.